Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

         }
     }
     ~~~
-1. To implement page view analytics for your app, call the following method:

-    ~~~
-    ETAnalytics.trackPageView(url)
-    ETAnalytics.trackPageView(url, title)
-    ETAnalytics.trackPageView(url, title, item)
-    ETAnalytics.trackPageView(url, title, item, searchTerms)
-    ~~~
-    You must provide a URL value for the page in this method.
-You can provide null values for the other optional string values:

-    * page title - title of the page
-    * item - item referred to on the page
-    * searchTerm - search terms used to find page
-    <br/><br/>
 1. To see your new Web and Mobile Analytics, open the Web and Mobile Analytics app within the Marketing Cloud:

     <img class="img-responsive" src="{{ site.baseurl }}/assets/wama_menu.png" />